SeedTactics/immutable-collections/website/docs/intro.md

 such as [HashMap.delete](api/HashMap.mdx#delete).
 The class-based API is ergonomic with easy to discover methods, but the downside is current bundlers such as webpack, esbuild, swc, etc. do not tree-shake classes.
 Thus if you import one of the classes, all the methods and basically the entire library will get included in the resulting bundle.
-Now immutable-collections has no dependencies and is relatively small, but we have occasionally traded a slight increase in bundle size for faster performance, by implementing many specialized operations such as [HashMap.collect](api/HashMap.mdx#collect) and many others.
+Now immutable-collections has no dependencies and is relatively small but we have occasionally traded a slight increase in bundle size for faster performance, by implementing many specialized operations such as [HashMap.collect](api/HashMap.mdx#collect) and many others.

 The second API is a function API for the [hash array mapped trie](api/data_structures_hamt.mdx) and [balanced tree](api/data_structures_tree.mdx).